Governors play a key role in leading, supporting and improving schools, and becoming one can be a rewarding experience.

 You'll need to complete an application form and give details of any relevant skills and experience.

-If you're successful in being appointed as a school governor, you'll need to have a Disclosure and Barring Service check, previously known as a CRB or Criminal Records Bureau check.
+If you're successful in being appointed as a school governor, you'll need to have a Disclosure and Barring Service check.

 Contact